European Poetry Festival 2018

 EPF2018 #3: Collaborating with Max Hofler

 I’ve known Max for a few years now.
 He is one of the poets I point people towards when I speak of my own collaborative practise being a form of autodidactic pedagogy.
 I saw him work, live, and realised his poetry was a permission.
-I too could work in the pocket as it were, improvising around concepts which are complex and paradoxical but boil down to a dark awkward humour, which skewers pretension in an art, poetry, which is too often pretensious.
-This was our first collaboration and it was a blast.
+I too could work in the pocket, improvising around concepts which are complex and paradoxical but boil down to a dark awkward humour, which skewers pretension in poetry, which is too often pretentious due to a lack of self-awareness or self-righteousness which seems increasingly ripe.

 EPF2018 #2: The behemoth : European Camarade